slashmili/ex_syslogger/README.md

 * Logs to syslog
 * Allows adding multiple backends with different configurations (e.g. each backend logs to a different facility with different log level)
 * Custom log formatter
-* Built-in JSON formatter(`poison` dependency is set to optional and you should explicitly add it to your dependency list)
+* Built-in JSON formatter(`jason` dependency is set to optional and you should explicitly add it to your dependency list)

 ## Installation